Learn more about the different amputation levels of the upper extremities.

 The selection of prosthesis fitting parts and the implementation of validated test procedures for the paying agency are also fundamental components of our interdisciplinary therapy concept.

-Once we have built your (test) prosthesis, the use training begins.
-In this special training you will learn how to operate your new prosthesis.
+Once we have built your interim prosthesis, the use training begins.
+In this special training you will learn how to handle your new prosthesis.
 Whether you have a dysmelia / hand deformity or amputation, our physiotherapists and orthopedics technicians will train you in the everyday use of your prosthesis in the same way:

 We hold a MyoCamp event for young prosthetic arm users every two years.
-Together with a competent team of physiotherapists and orthopedics technicians, we provide fun ways of learning how to use the myoelectric arm prosthesis..
+Together with a competent team of physiotherapists and orthopedic technicians, we provide fun ways of learning how to use the myoelectric arm prosthesis.

 The popular camp usually lasts several days and offers children and their parents an excellent opportunity to make new contacts or meet friends again.